-In the Message of the President of the Republic of Kazakhstan - the Leader of the Nation Nursultan Nazarbayev to the people of Kazakhstan "Strategy "Kazakhstan - 2050": a new political course of an established state" (Astana, Akorda, 2012), the development of transport and logistics potential is given a special role.
-In this regard, this dissertation work fully complies with the formulated requirements for the modern direction of the development of air transport.
+In the Address of the President of the Republic of Kazakhstan - the Nation Leader Nursultan Nazarbayev to the people of Kazakhstan "The Strategy "Kazakhstan-2050": the new political course of the established state" (Astana, Akorda, 2012) a special role is allocated to the development of transport and logistics potential.
+In this regard, this dissertation work is fully consistent with the formulated requirements for the modern direction of air transport development.

-In the Message of the Head of the State to the people of Kazakhstan "Constructive public dialogue is the basis of stability and prosperity of Kazakhstan" Astana, Akorda, 2019, the President of the Republic of Kazakhstan Kassym-Zhomart Tokayev drew the attention of the executive power to the full and high-quality implementation of the State Program of Infrastructure Development "Nurly Zhol" for 2020 - 2025 years, approved by the Decree of the Government of the Republic of Kazakhstan dated December 31, 2019 No. 1055.
+In the Head of the State's Message "Constructive public dialogue is the basis of stability and prosperity of Kazakhstan" Astana, Akorda, 2019, to the people of Kazakhstan the President of the Republic of Kazakhstan Kassym-Zhomart Tokayev drew the attention of the executive power to the full and high-quality implementation of Infrastructure Development State Program "Nurly Zhol" for 2020 - 2025 years, approved by Government Decree of the Republic of Kazakhstan dated December 31, 2019 No. 1055.
 This strategic project states that effective modernization will affect the entire transport infrastructure.

-State program "Digital Kazakhstan", approved by the Decree of the Government of the Republic of Kazakhstan No. 827 dated 12.12.2017, implies accelerating the pace of development of the economy of the Republic of Kazakhstan and improving the quality of life of the population through the use of digital technologies in the medium term, as well as creating conditions for the transition of the economy of Kazakhstan to a fundamentally new trajectory of development, ensuring the creation of the digital economy of the future in the long term [3].
+State program "Digital Kazakhstan" approved by the Decree of Kazakhstan Government No. 827 dated December 12, 2017, implies accelerating the pace of economy development of the Republic of Kazakhstan and improving the quality of population life through the use of digital technologies in the medium term, as well as creating conditions for the transition of Kazakhstan economy to a fundamentally new trajectory of development, ensuring the creation of the digital economy of the future in the long term.

-The proposed methodology for reducing the impact of HF on flight safety and the intelligent method of recognizing PES by a speech signal are consistent with the concept of the development of the aviation industry of air transport in terms of ensuring the safety of aircraft flights and meeting the needs of the economy of the Republic of Kazakhstan, individuals and legal entities in aviation services.
+The proposed methodology for reducing the impact of HF on air safety and the intelligent voice PES recognition method are consistent with the aviation concept for air safety and to meet the needs of the economy of the Republic of Kazakhstan, Individuals and entities in aviation services.

-Scientific research presented in the dissertation work was carried out within the framework of grant financing of the Ministry of Education and Science of the Republic of Kazakhstan on the topic "AP08857126 - Development of a complex of interactive training programs on technological processes of aircraft repair".
+Scientific research presented in the dissertation work was carried out within the framework of grant financing of MES RK on the topic "AP08857126 - Development of a complex of interactive training programs on technological processes of aircraft repair".